maslick/klassy/README.md

 --------
 ## IFileLoader
-IFileLoader interface allows you to abstract away from your running environment (it may be the pc, as well as the mobile) and load weka models.
+IFileLoader interface allows you to abstract away from your deployment target and load weka models (it may well be a PC, as well as the mobile phone).

 SpringBoot implementation:
 ```